Healthcare: Neurology

 • Active resistance against passive movement

-There is no blood test or any other diagnostic test for psychogenic movement disorder.
-Making the diagnosis of a psychogenic movement disorder is a two-step process.
-First is to make a positive diagnosis that the movements are psychogenic rather than from an organic illness.
-Second is to identify either a psychiatric disorder, such as depression or anxiety, or the psychodynamics that could explain the abnormal movements.
-It is very important to make the correct diagnosis when it is a psychogenic movement disorder because only then can appropriate treatment be started.
-Additionally, if the patient has a psychogenic movement disorder that is misdiagnosed, then the patient may be given inappropriate treatment, such as medication that may have harmful side effects.
+There is no blood test or any other diagnostic test for FMD.
+Making the diagnosis of FMD is a two-step process.
+First is to make a positive diagnosis that the movements are functional rather than from an organic illness.
+Second is to identify either a psychological or physical stress, often with underlying psychiatric disorder, such as depression or anxiety, and try to understand the psychodynamics that could explain the onset and persistence of abnormal movements, spasms or postures.
+It is very important to make the correct diagnosis when it is a FMD because only then can appropriate treatment be started.
+Additionally, if the patient has a FMD that is misdiagnosed, then the patient may be given inappropriate treatment, such as medication that may have harmful side effects.
 This would also postpone appropriate psychiatric treatment.
 Delay in appropriate diagnosis and treatment may lead to chronic disability.

 Cause